UPDATE: The most recent and updated version of this article is here.

 The aspen in a given area turn around the same time every year, give or take a few days, and each area turns at a different time.
 But the extent of the color each year and the time the color lasts can vary widely.
 The wrong kind of weather can strip the leaves before they reach their prime color, or turn the aspen from green to dull brown without them ever turning gold.
 Or just the right kind of weather can keep the leaves golden for a week longer than usual.
 All of this is to say it is a bit of a gamble from year to year.
 You make your best bet based on when the aspen peaked in prior years and hope for the best.

-On a fall color trip I prefer to start up north and spend two or three days in Rocky Mountain National Park (which is often called “Rocky” or “The Park” for short), and then head to southern Colorado and/or the San Juan mountains in the southwest corner of the state.
+On a fall color trip I prefer to start up north and spend two or three days in Rocky Mountain National Park (which is many locals call “Rocky” or “The Park” for short), and then head to southern Colorado and/or the San Juan mountains in the southwest corner of the state.

-In the San Juan mountains of southwest Colorado, I prefer the first week in October.
+In the San Juan mountains of southwest Colorado, I prefer the tail end of September and the first week in October.
 Again there are variations.
 The color can start the last week in September and last through October 10.

 In south central Colorado around Marshall Pass, O’Haver Lake, and Westcliffe, I split the difference and aim for the last few days of September and the first few days of October.

-The good news is there is always great color somewhere.
+The good news is there is almost always great color somewhere from September 20 to October 5 unless it is a really unusual year.
 If the color isn’t great at one location, head on to another location.
+I give you a lot of options.

-As an aid in picking the best fall color dates, you can look at the dates under the photos in this guide that have aspen in them.
-They will give you a clue as to how far the color change had progressed for a specific location on a given date.
+As an aid in picking the best fall color dates, you can look at the dates under the photos in this guide.
+They will give you a clue as to how far the color change progressed for a specific location on a given date.
 In some cases you can compare the same location and different years.
 Scenes without aspen and other deciduous trees look the same year around (except for the yellowing of the grass and the presence of snow) so the dates you are there aren’t so color important.

 A FEW PHOTOGRAPHY TIPS

-This article is about where to go, not how to take great pictures when you get there.
-To learn the “how-to” part of photography are dozens of articles here and at JimDoty.com, and I recommend some great books in the links section below.
+This article is about where to go and when, not how to take great pictures when you get there.
+To learn the “how-to” part of photography there are dozens of articles at this site and at JimDoty.com, and I recommend some great “how to” photography books in the links section below.
 But here are a few basic tips to get you started.

 Great landscape photography is dependent on great light for the particular landscape you have in mind.
 If you want incredible sunlight on morning clouds, the sun needs to show up.
 If it is cloudy and gray your wonderful morning sunlight isn’t going to happen.